 Each place setting was carefully and thoughtfully curated.
 Delicate linen napkins draped the plates, while golden flatware lay atop the bare wooden table.

-Our ceremony was overwhelmingly special to us both.
-Our officiant, a family friend who happens to be one of the most thoughtful, poetic, and sincerely wonderful people roaming the planet at present, spent literal years meeting with us, formulating his words, and crafting our ceremony to ensure it was reflective of who we are as a couple.
-We had gotten legally married back in March of 2020 (days before the pandemic started), but this moment, after years of uncertainty, separation, and the inability to celebrate life's big moments, was finally the time that our community could surround us and show their support for our union.
 The ceremony included unique elements and historical artifacts curated by our officiant just for us — a Coupe de Mariage, an 18th-century hand-blown glass goblet from France traditionally used in a wedding ceremony and then to celebrate life's milestones within the family, and a brass Holy water pail whos contents we used to quietly bless the other over their heart.
 It was more than we could have dreamed up, and there was such a peace in the air in knowing our long-awaited celebration was finally taking place.

 We’ll leave you with one last piece of advice from the happy couple: